 Day 5: Hanoi city – Flight back

-On the last day of your journey, you can explore Hanoi freely through the streets of the old quarter, then transfer to the airport.
+On the last day of this journey, explore Hanoi freely through the streets of the old quarter before going to Noi Bai Airport.

 There are some shopping venues:

-- Aeon Mall: a Japanese style shopping center that attracts many customers because of Japanese sales, Japanese quality.
+- A Japanese style shopping center that attracts many customers because of Japanese sales, Japanese quality.
 Supermarkets on the first floor sell fresh sushi and fresh food daily at an affordable price.

-- Hom market: Considered as the paradise of clothes, bags and other fashion accessories, the Hom market always attracts Hanoi women to see and go shopping
+- Considered as the paradise of clothes, bags and other fashion accessories, the Hom market always attracts Hanoi women to see and go shopping

-To go from Hanoi to the airport, you have 3 choices as public bus, Grab car, and book a private car to the Airport at the price of $12 for 4-seat car.
+To go from Hanoi to the airport, you have 3 choices as public bus, Grab car, and book a Private car to the Airport at the price of $12 for 4-seat car.